University of Sydney Revues

 The University of Sydney plays host to a wide variety of comedy revues each year, each typically tied to a faculty or identity group.
 Each revue features comedy sketches, songs and videos written and performed by students, usually commenting satirically on current affairs, the supporting faculty and general student life.

 The Revues are casual student production, and as such are prone to production issues, such as when Engineering Revue was infamously saved in 2015 by a group of past-performers sourced from multiple revues whom put together a show in 2 days after the original cast fell through.
 The show trended across the country.

 Most of the revues are performed in the Seymour Centre on the university's Darlington campus.
-Tickets range between $10 to $25 dollars, with various discounts for students.
-The revues are produced and sponsored by the University of Sydney Union (USU) and presented in a collective "season".
+Tickets range between $10 and $25, with various discounts for students.
+The revues are supported financially and administratively by the University of Sydney Union (USU) and presented in collective "seasons".
 The Revues range in budget and cast size, with the Faculty Revues using larger venues, and higher budgets as a result of Faculty funding.

 Past revuers have gone on to perform, write and produce shows in the Edinburgh Fringe Festival, the New York Fringe Festival, the Melbourne International Comedy Festival, the Adelaide and Melbourne Fringe Festivals, in groups such as The Chaser, The Aunty Jack Show, The Ronny Johns Half Hour, The Axis of Awesome, Ben Jenkins & The Delusionists, and the Cloud Girls on triple j.